 The infinity pool brings you jaw-dropping views of the ocean.
 In the winter, you might even spot the Northern Lights.
 Another place to enjoy from the water is the swim-up bar where you can grab a drink.
 There is also a sit-down café and bar.

 While this is one of the best things to do in South Iceland, it is also one of the more expensive attractions.
 However, if you are able to work it into your budget, you will not be disappointed.
+Don’t forget to check out our Tips For Traveling Iceland On A Budget!

 Book Here: Sky Lagoon: Sky Pass with 7-Step Spa Ritual